schererl/Pytrich/README.md

 - [pandaPIgrounder](https://github.com/panda-planner-dev/pandaPIgrounder)

-After compiling these, move them to `pandaBuilds` directory before executing the planner.
+After compiling, place the binaries in the `pandaBuilds` directory before executing the planner.

-If you use Ubuntu 22.04 probably the compiled panda files in the project will serve and you won't need to build them again
+> **Note:** If you're using Ubuntu 22.04, the precompiled PANDA files included in the project may work without recompilation.

-Pytrich was only tested in Ubuntu if you have any problem to run in a different distro or SO, contact us, or contribute to our project.
+### Compatibility
+- **Supported OS:** Ubuntu (tested on Ubuntu 22.04).
+- If you're running on a different OS or encounter any issues, please contact us or contribute a fix.

 ## Execution Instructions